COVID–19 Assessment FAQsFrequently asked questions related to COVID–19 and assessment.

 If the summative is not a viable option, locally-administered assessments that are reported must have been given within the state’s testing window from January through July 2021.
 A spring assessment is necessary for parent/guardians and educators to inform targeted support for student learning opportunities for the summer and into the fall.

 If it is not viable for an LEA to administer the state summative assessments to all students in a grade span/level but some students are enrolled in a nonpublic school (NPS), may the NPS students take the CAASPP while the other students in the LEA take the local assessment?
-(Posted 15-Apr-2021)
+(Updated 4-Jun-2021)

 Yes.
-Given that an NPS may serve students from multiple LEAs, it would be reasonable for the NPS to administer a common assessment for students.
+Given that an NPS may serve students from multiple LEAs, it would be reasonable for the NPS to administer a common assessment for students depending on the agreement between the NPS and the LEA.

 How do the CAAs fit into the use of other assessments?
 If LEAs are required to “uniformly administer across a grade span” and they use another assessment, is the CAA still an option for eligible students?
 (Posted 15-Apr-2021)